natecraddock/website/content/blog/a-consistent-developer-experience-with-zig.md

 Rather than modifying the struct syntax to support generics, Zig stays remarkably consistent regarding `struct {}` as a value at compile time.
-The `Pair` function[^3] is evaluated at compile time which returns a new type defined by the arguments to the function.
+The `Pair` function[^naming] is evaluated at compile time which returns a new type defined by the arguments to the function.

-[^3]: An interesting side-effect of Zig's use of functions for type generics is seen in the naming conventions of the language.
+[^naming]: An interesting side-effect of Zig's use of functions for type generics is seen in the naming conventions of the language.
 A function name written in camelCase is a typical function, but a function in TitleCase is a function that returns a type.
 The same applies to variable names, snake_case for typical variables, and TitleCase for variables that store types.
 While this isn't *required* for code to compile, syntax highlighters do examine the casing to determine what part of the language a given identifier represents.
 I've written about [Zig's naming conventions](/blog/zig-naming-conventions) at length in another post.

 Continuing the pattern of consistency, the result of the `Pair()` function can be stored as a constant for reuse, creating a new type that can be used anywhere.